rgeraldes24/solc/docs/security-considerations.rst

 A list of some publicly known security-relevant bugs of the compiler can be found in the :ref:`list of known bugs<known_bugs>`, which is also machine-readable.
-Note that there is a `Bug Bounty Program <https://ethereum.org/en/bug-bounty/>`_ that covers the code generator of the Solidity compiler.
+Note that there is a `Bug Bounty Program <https://ethereum.org/en/bug-bounty/>`_ that covers the code generator of the Hyperion compiler.

 As always, with open-source documentation, please help us extend this section (especially, some examples would not hurt)!